krzemienski/awesome-from-stars/README.md

 * [bionic-gpt/bionic-gpt](https://github.com/bionic-gpt/bionic-gpt): Bionic is sovereign AI for the enterprise — ChatGPT-like AI that runs on-premise and can securely work with your sensitive data and systems.
 * [bisq-network/bisq](https://github.com/bisq-network/bisq): A decentralized bitcoin exchange network
 * [teambit/bit](https://github.com/teambit/bit): AI-powered development workspaces with reusable components, architectural clarity and zero overhead.
-* [GCWing/BitFun](https://github.com/GCWing/BitFun): BitFun combines a high-performance agent runtime written in Rust with a polished desktop application.
-It pairs the depth of a Code Agent with open, general-purpose capabilities for work beyond software development.
 * [bitmovin/bitmovin-analytics-collector-roku](https://github.com/bitmovin/bitmovin-analytics-collector-roku): Bitmovin Analytics Roku Collector
 * [bitmovin/bitmovin-api-sdk-java](https://github.com/bitmovin/bitmovin-api-sdk-java): Java API SDK which enables you to seamlessly integrate the Bitmovin API into your projects
 * [bitmovin/bitmovin-java](https://github.com/bitmovin/bitmovin-java): DEPRECATED: Java client for the Bitmovin API, see https://github.com/bitmovin/bitmovin-api-sdk-java